Simple Ways to Lower Cholesterol

-Your body needs a small amount of cholesterol to function properly.
-But we may get too much saturated fat and cholesterol in our diet -- and both raise levels of LDL "bad" cholesterol.
-LDL cholesterol can cause plaque to build up in arteries, leading to heart disease.
-HDL "good" cholesterol, on the other hand, helps clear bad cholesterol from your blood.
-You want to lower LDL cholesterol and raise HDL cholesterol, starting with your diet.
+Some cholesterol is necessary for proper body function.
+But dietary saturated fat and cholesterol both raise levels of LDL "bad" cholesterol.
+High levels of LDL cholesterol can cause plaque to build up in arteries, leading to heart disease and stroke.
+HDL is a "good" cholesterol in that it helps eliminate bad cholesterol from your blood.
+It is possible to lower LDL cholesterol and raise HDL cholesterol with your diet.

 Go Nuts for Cardiovascular Health

 Nuts help to lower cholesterol because they are high in monounsaturated fat.
 This form of fat lowers LDL "bad" cholesterol while maintaining HDL "good" cholesterol levels.
 This can lower the risk of heart disease.
 Only eat a handful, though, because nuts are high in calories, especially if they are coated in sugar or chocolate.

 Our daily fat needs are only about a third of our daily calories.
 However, the form of fat makes a difference.
 Unsaturated fats (in canola, olive, and safflower oils) lower LDL "bad" cholesterol levels.
 Saturated fats (in butter and palm oil) and trans fats increase LDL cholesterol.
 All fats have calories.
 Moderation is the key.

 Carbohydrates are important for energy production.
 However, there are differences in the quality of carbohydrates, too.
 Whole grains like beans, quinoa, whole-wheat pasta, and brown rice are high in fiber that can help lower cholesterol.
 Whole grains also keep you feeling full longer.
 The carbohydrates in pastries, white rice, white bread, and potatoes boost blood sugar levels rapidly.
 This can lead you to feel hungry sooner, potentially leading to overeating.